SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 That ends the module on code structure and `cookiecutter`.
 We again want to stress the point that `cookiecutter` is just one template for organizing your code.
-What often happens in a team is that multiple templates are needed in different stages of the development phase or for different product types because they share commen structure, while still having some specifics.
+What often happens in a team is that multiple templates are needed in different stages of the development phase or for different product types because they share common structure, while still having some specifics.
 Keeping templates up-to-date then becomes critical such that no team member is using an outdated template.
 If you ever end up in this situation, we highly recommend to checkout [cruft](https://github.com/cruft/cruft) that works alongside `cookiecutter` to not only make projects but update